-The exact dose may depend on the medical condition, for which you seek help, though official dosing recommendations are unavailable.
+The exact dose may depend on the medical condition you’re trying to treat, though official dosing recommendations are unavailable.

 The risk of side effects is minimal but turmeric supplements are unsuitable for some people.

-As with any supplement, turmeric should be used with caution and you should discuss its use with your doctor.
+As with any supplement, turmeric should be used with caution and you should discuss its use with a doctor.